COHRINT/et-ddf/python/ros_wrapper/README.md

-# OFFSET ROS ET-DDF
+# ROS ET-DDF

-This ROS package, `etddf_ros`, integrates the OFFSET event-triggered decentralized data fusion (ET-DDF) library into a ROS framework for use in simulations and on hardware.
+This ROS package, `etddf_ros`, integrates the event-triggered decentralized data fusion (ET-DDF) library into a ROS framework for use in simulations and on hardware.
 Below are run instructions, as well as an overview of the architecture of the system.

-This package was developed as part of the DARPA OFFSET project.
+This package was developed to support the DARPA OFFSET project, as well as the MinAu project, a collaboration with Orbit Logic, the Univeristy of California San Diego, and the Office of Naval Research.

 _Note: This software is currently configured to use linear dynamics and linear absolute and relative position measurements.
 All agents estimates and measurements are assumed to be in an ENU frame._